cadenmcmann/StackWise/api-documentation.md

 ```

 **Response Fields:**
-- `has_active_stack`: Whether the user has an active stack
+- `has_active_stack`: Whether the user currently has an active stack
-- `needs_onboarding`: Whether the user needs to go through the onboarding flow
+- `needs_onboarding`: Inverse of `has_active_stack`; used by the client to decide whether to start onboarding
-- Values depend on whether this is a new Apple user or a returning user

 Errors
+- 400 if `identityToken` is missing
-- 401 if Apple token invalid
+- 401 if the Apple token is invalid/expired
+- 500 if the backend cannot reach Apple or Secrets Manager

 #### POST /auth/send-code
 Send a verification code via SMS or email for passwordless login or password reset.